 Here you will use the built-in free backup and restore software to move Windows 7 to SSD, and the entire process is divided into 3 parts.
-In a simple word, you need to create a system image backup to SSD, and then restore system image from external hard drive via bootable media.
-For detailed steps, click the anchor text to check.
+Please follow the steps carefully.

 Part 1: Create system image backup with Backup and Restore

 Step 1.
 Insert an empty disk into your computer to store the backup image and make sure it can be detected.

 Step 2.
 Go to Start > Control Panel > System and Security > Backup and Restore, then click “Create a system image”.